I Mean It

-"I Mean It" is a song by American rapper G-Eazy featuring fellow American rapper Remo.
-It was released on May 13, 2014, as the fifth single from the former's debut studio album These Things Happen (2014), The song was written and produced by the artists alongside Christoph Andersson.
+"I Mean It" is a song by American rapper G-Eazy featuring fellow rapper and record producer Remo (otherwise credited as Remo the Hitmaker).
+It was released on May 13, 2014, as the fifth single from the former's debut studio album These Things Happen (2014).
+The song was written and produced by its performers alongside longtime G-Eazy producer Christoph Andersson.

-Despite peaking at number 98 on the US Billboard Hot 100, it was still certified 3× Platinum by the RIAA on February 8, 2018.
+Despite peaking at number 98 on the US Billboard Hot 100, it received triple platinum certification by the RIAA on February 8, 2018.
 A remix was released featuring an additional verse by Rick Ross.

 Critical reception

 David Drake of Pitchfork compared "I Mean It" to the work of Big Sean, citing the song as evidence that "Big Sean may have had a bigger influence on millennial rap fans than has generally been acknowledged".

 Chart performance

 In the United States, "I Mean It" debuted at number 100 on the Billboard Hot 100 chart for the issue dated January 15, 2015.
 The song left the chart, before re-entering and peaking at number 98 for the issue dated February 14, 2015.
 It spent a total of four non-consecutive weeks on the chart.
 "I Mean It" became G-Eazy's first top 40 song on any music chart, peaking at number 20 and 27 on the Hot Rap Songs and Hot R&B/Hip-Hop Songs charts, respectively.
 In 2014, the song reached number 88 on the year-end Hot R&B/Hip-Hop Songs chart.
 Nearly four years after its release, "I Mean It" was certified triple platinum by the Recording Industry Association of America (RIAA) for sales of three million paid digital downloads.